UNINETTSigma2/documentation/software/userinstallsw/conda.md

 These steps are performed slightly differently in the clusters than what you might do in your local machine.

-In the next sections we will go through the different steps on our machines, provide some useful tips for reproducibility or ease of use and finally showcase a couple of common pitfalls to avoid.
+In the next sections we will go through the different steps on our machines and provide some useful tips for reproducibility or ease of use.

 # Quickstart simple environment setup

-Following is a simple setup which can be used when testing, debugging or any lightweight applications.
-More general usage will be shown in the following sections.

-In order to create an environment we start by loading the desired Conda module, this can be either `Anaconda3` or `Miniconda3`, here we give an example using the `Anaconda3/2022.10` module, but any other Conda module works
+In order to create an environment we start by loading Conda module of choice, this can be either `Anaconda3`, `Miniconda3` or `Mamba`, here we give an example using the `Anaconda3/2022.10` module, but any other Conda module works
 ```bash
 module load Anaconda3/2022.10